Liquor and Gaming Regulation online services

 Make sure your name or online reference number (if you have one) is clearly marked on each document.

 Once you hit Submit, you can't upload more documents.
-You'll have to email them to: OLGRLicensing@justice.qld.gov.au instead.
+You'll have to email them to OLGRLicensing@justice.qld.gov.au instead.
 Include your name and the online reference number in the email.

 Technical information

-To use the online portal, you'll need the latest version of common browsers.
+To use the LGFT online portal, you'll need the latest version of common browsers.
 Make sure pop-ups are enabled before you start.

-Also consider….
+Also consider…

-- Read more about the QDI.
+- Read more about QDI.

 - Learn more about our right to information policy and how to access information we hold.